MadCzarls/symfony-docker/README.md

 # Description

 Symfony 5 project template running on Docker (utilizing docker-compose) with PHP 8.0 + nginx 1.19 + MySQL 8.0.
 By default includes xdebug extension and PHP_CodeSniffer for easy development and basic configuration for opcache for production.
 Includes instruction for setting it in PhpStorm.
+Also have Blackfire tool integrated [WIP].

 - https://symfony.com/
 - https://www.docker.com/